 One general chapter.
-This chapter provides an overview of the EU Regulatory Framework for electronic communications and services in the EU Member States.
+This chapter provides an overview of the EU's digital single market proposals.

 Country question and answer chapters.
-These provide a broad overview of common issues in telecoms, media and internet laws and regulations in 37 jurisdictions.
+These provide a broad overview of common issues in telecoms, media and internet laws and regulations in 27 jurisdictions.